Dear UCI community,

 Last week more than five hundred UCI faculty, staff and students participated in two events designed to address systemic racism on campus.
 What I saw emerge from these two events is a deep commitment from across campus to uncover and address both personal and systemic racism.
 We have momentum and positive energy and I hope we can channel it to make sustained change.

-The first event was Becoming Anti-Racist: A conversation on becoming a better advisor, labmate, and friend, which was hosted by graduate students Angeline Dukes and Elena Dominguez on June 9th (powerpoint slides and summary report are available).
+The first event was Becoming Anti-Racist: A conversation on becoming a better advisor, labmate, and friend, which was hosted by graduate students Angeline Dukes and Elena Dominguez on June 9th (powerpoint slides and summary report are available upon request).

 The second discussion was a set of two virtual town halls held in recognition of #ShutDownSTEM on June 10th titled Dismantling System Racism in STEM.The summary report from this discussion is now available.
 It forms the background for the next steps outlined below.